Trey Mancini Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers allow the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- The Dodgers will send Syndergaard (0-1) to the mound for his third start of the season.
+- Grove (0-1) takes the mound for the Dodgers to make his third start of the season.

-- In his most recent appearance on Sunday, the right-hander tossed four innings against the Arizona Diamondbacks, giving up six earned runs while surrendering eight hits.
+- In his last time out on Sunday, the righty threw 3 1/3 innings against the Arizona Diamondbacks, giving up nine earned runs while surrendering 12 hits.

 © 2023 Data Skrive.
 All rights reserved.